Raetihi, New Zealand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Be careful to choose the necessary kind.
-The vast majority of adapters available are simply plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types I. Be sure to pick the right type.
+Many adapters currently sold are just plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most areas.

 A portable power bank, like this one